CybernatedChris/Sudomemo-Theatre-Decrapifier/README.md

 We all change when we age and while it's true that there are kids roaming around Sudomemo, there is a good chance that one kid is under 13 years of age and of course this goes against Sudomemo's TOS.
 As a Hatena veteran and a decent returning Flipnote animator, it hurts my face when there are literal children making actual mind-numbing brainrot on there.
 And there are some channels that I dislike seeing, so there's that.

 ## Why not block the creators?
 Though it's efficient, if you don't want the creator to see you blocked them, this is a much more appropriate and suitable solution to hide creators.
 Besides, I don't see a report function of being under 13 anywhere and it's painful to do this under a DSi.
+Think of this like an unofficial "ignore" feature.

 ## How to download?
 1) Get a userscript manager, such as [Violentmonkey](https://violentmonkey.github.io)